rabbitrose/RoleCDE/README.md

 > \[!Tip\]
 > - We have provided some test cases in the  `dataset` (nearly 1k roles) to facilitate researchers' initial evaluation.
-> - We have provided some model response data (in the complete dataset) under `example_out` for reference.
+> - We have provided some model response data (from the complete dataset) under `example_out` for reference.

 ## TODOs
 <details><summary>Click me to show all TODOs</summary>

 - [ ] feat: update the complete dataset (8k roles, 240k dilemmas) to huggingface.
+- [ ] feat: update the training data and training model weights to huggingface.
-- [ ] feat: add RoleCDE PyPI package.
+- [ ] - [ ] feat: add RoleCDE PyPI package.

 </details>